 - Student Health Center professional staff (a doctor or nurse) at 707-664-2921

 The Police Dispatch Center has current technology "E-911", that captures 911 calls that are placed by a mobile phone within SSU jurisdiction.
-Occasionally a "911" call from a mobile phone will still divert to the CHP dispatch Center in Benicia, CA thus we advise that SSU community members program the SSU Police telephone number, 707-664-4444, into mobile phones to expedite response when calling in an emergency situation.
+Occasionally a "911" call from a mobile phone will still divert to the CHP dispatch Center in Benicia, California, thus, we advise that SSU community members program the SSU Police Services telephone number, 707-664-4444, into mobile phones to expedite response when calling in an emergency situation.
 SSU Police Services encourages prompt reporting of all crimes.

 "Timely Warning" Crime Alert Bulletins